diadata-org/bridgestate-ocw/README.md

 To use this Pallet on your node, you need to define the required methods and obtain the corresponding values.

-## Add the Collateral Reader pallet to your runtime.
+## Add the Collateral Reader pallet to your runtime

 In your Cargo.toml file, include the following line:

 ```yml
 pallet-collateral-reader = { path = "../../crates/collateral-reader", default-features = false }
 ```

 Then, in construct_runtime, add the following line:

 ```rust
 CollateralReader: pallet_collateral_reader::{Pallet, Call, Storage, Event<T>} = 110,
 ```

 Next, implement the collateral reader using the following code:

 ```rust